RESTAURANTS & BARS

 Celtic Manor acquires neighbouring 148-bedroom hotel and renames it Coldra Court Hotel by Celtic Manor, embarking on a £2m refurbishment programme.

 The Celtic Collection brand is established and a new Tŷ hotel brand is launched following the acquisition of the former Hampton by Hilton with 129 bedrooms at Magor.

 The International Convention Centre Wales (ICC Wales) opens in a joint venture partnership with Welsh Government.
 World-class facilities include a 4,000 sq m pillar-free exhibition hall, a 1,500-seat auditorium, versatile meeting rooms and an abundance of breakout and networking spaces, flooded in natural daylight.

-The Celtic Collection opens the 100-bedroom Tŷ Hotel Milford Waterfront in Cardiff in partnership with the Port of Milford Haven.
+The Celtic Collection opens the 100-bedroom Tŷ Hotel Milford Waterfront in Pembrokeshire in partnership with the Port of Milford Haven.

 “I THINK THE RESORT CAN ACT AS A MAGNET TO DRAW NEW INVESTMENT INTO WALES FROM ACROSS THE UK AND OVERSEAS.
 I DID MY BEST TO PUT UP A BUILDING THAT YOU CAN SEE FROM THE WEST END OF LONDON –

 and I didn’t come far short of it!”

 Best UK Hotel 9 Times in 10 Years

 Cool Event Awards - Gold Winner

 Ultimate Golf Resort